 Destroying the “AGEed” proteins

 The only way to get rid of AGEs once they have formed, is by destroying the “AGEed” protein.
 However, glycation itself makes proteins resistant to breakdown.
-It’s this accumulation of AGEs that’s responsible for the changes we see in our skin, from the loss of elasticity to the appearance of fine wrinkles and reduced thickness of the skin.
+This accumulation of AGEs is responsible for the changes we see in our skin, from the loss of elasticity, to the appearance of fine wrinkles, and reduced thickness of the skin.

 So if we didn’t have enough to feel guilty about when we reach for a well-earned dessert, it appears that some of us are genetically at more of a disadvantage when it comes to preventing AGEs.

 This is due to variation in a gene called GLO1.
 The glyoxalase I enzyme, encoded by the GLO1 gene, helps stop AGEs from forming.
 Increasing glyoxalase I levels can dramatically reduce the formation of AGEs.